xUnit XML report

 | TODO → Test case is not yet run.
 It’s the default status of every Test case in AgileTest. |

-AgileTest supports two customized structures for integrating attachments into your test reports.
+AgileTest supports 2 customized structures for integrating attachments into your xUnit test reports.
 Users can choose either option to upload test results along with evidence files.

 <attachment name="filename"> base64 content </attachment>